 The Candidate Search Process

-There are a number of ways to recruit candidates.
-Advertisements in daily or legal newspapers can be effective.
-Be prepared to invest what may be a significant amount of time for screening and interviewing.
-Consulting organizations will recruit and screen candidates for you and charge a placement fee.
-Usually the fees are a percentage of the hired person’s compensation during his or her first year with your firm.
+There are a number of ways to recruit candidates, from daily or legal newspapers to online job boards.
+Consulting companies will recruit and screen candidates for you and charge a placement fee, generally a percentage of the hired person’s compensation during their first year with your firm.

 A firm may also solicit candidates through the Association of Legal Administrators' Job Bank, which offers firms a timely and cost-effective way to advertise positions.
 Job bank advertisements are posted in ALA’s Job Bank and are accessed by hundreds of legal management professionals.